tfardet/NNGT/doc/user/nest-interaction.rst

 If this is not the case, please see the `NEST user doc`_ and the `PyNEST tutorials`_ first.

+NNGT tools with regard to NEST ca, be separated into

+* the structural tools (:class:`~nngt.Network`, :class:`~nngt.NeuralPop` ...)
+  that are used to prepare the neuronal network and setup its properties and connectivity; these tools should be used **before**
+* the :func:`~nngt.simulation.make_nest_network` and the associated,
+  :func:`~nngt.Network.to_nest` functions that are used to send the previously prepared network to NEST;
+* then, **after** using one of the previous functions, all the other functions contained in the :mod:`nngt.simulation` module can be used to add stimulations to the neurons or monitor them.

 .. contents::
    :local: